bbauska/Anti-Project2025/anti.md

 backed by severe punishments, including criminal penalties.
 CDC should report on the risks and effectiveness of all infectious disease-mitigation measures dispassionately and leave the ‘should’ and ‘must’ policy calls to politically accountable parties.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

-Project 2025 recommended decommissioning the NIH Foundation.
-“The CDC and NIH Foundations, whose boards are populated with pharmaceutical company executives, need to be decommissioned.
+<p>Project 2025 recommended decommissioning the NIH Foundation.
+“The CDC and NIH Foundations,
+whose boards are populated with pharmaceutical company executives, need to be decommissioned.
 Private donations to these foundations—a majority of them from pharmaceutical companies—should not be permitted to influence government decisions about research funding or public health policy.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24] Project 2025 would urge the HHS Office of General Counsel to: “Rescind legal analysis that authorized HHS to impose a moratorium on rental evictions during COVID.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24] NIH
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 would urge the HHS Office of General Counsel to: “Rescind legal analysis that
+authorized HHS to impose a moratorium on rental evictions during COVID.”
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

+<h3>NIH</h3>
-Project 2025 wrote that Congress should consider block granting NIH’s grant budget to states.
+<p>Project 2025 wrote that Congress should consider block granting NIH’s grant budget to states.
 “The NIH monopoly on directing research should be broken.
 Term limits should be imposed on top career leaders at the NIH, and Congress should consider block granting NIH’s grants budget to states to fund their own scientific research.
 Nothing in this system would prevent several states from partnering to co- fund large research projects that require greater resources or impact larger regions.
 Likewise, the establishment of funding for scientific research at the state level does not preclude more modest federal funding through the National Institutes of Health: The two models are not mutually exclusive.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

-47
-Project 2025 recommended decommissioning the NIH Foundation.
-“The CDC and NIH Foundations, whose boards are populated with pharmaceutical company executives, need to be decommissioned.
+<p>Project 2025 recommended decommissioning the NIH Foundation.
+“The CDC and NIH Foundations,
+whose boards are populated with pharmaceutical company executives, need to be decommissioned.
 Private donations to these foundations—a majority of them from pharmaceutical companies—should not be permitted to influence government decisions about research funding or public health policy.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24] Project 2025 argued that the NIH Office of Equity, Diversity, and Inclusion should be abolished.
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 argued that the NIH Office of Equity, Diversity, and Inclusion should be abolished.
 “Under Francis Collins, NIH became so focused on the #MeToo movement that it refused to sponsor scientific conferences unless there were a certain number of women panelists, which violates federal civil rights law against sex discrimination.
 This quota practice should be ended, and the NIH Office of Equity, Diversity, and Inclusion, which pushes such unlawful actions, should be abolished.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24] Affordable Care Act
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

+<h3>Affordable Care Act</h3>
-Project 2025 proposed removing restrictions on physician-owned hospitals that were imposed in the ACA.
+<p>Project 2025 proposed removing restrictions on physician-owned hospitals that were imposed in
+the ACA.
 “Remove restrictions on physician-owned hospitals.
 The Affordable Care Act (ACA)24 imposed restrictions prohibiting Medicare from reimbursing physician-owned and specialty hospitals.
 The current restrictions do little more than serve the special interests of large hospital systems and undercut consumer choice of high-quality, specialty care.
 These restrictions should be removed so that physician- owned hospitals can compete with other hospitals in serving Medicare patients.25.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24] Project 2025 proposed separating insurance plans from the subsidized ACA exchange from the nonsubsidized market.
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 proposed separating insurance plans from the subsidized ACA exchange from the
+nonsubsidized market.
 “Separate the subsidized ACA exchange market from the nonsubsidized insurance market.
 The Affordable Care Act has made insurance more expensive and less competitive, and the ACA subsidy scheme simply masks these impacts.
-To make health insurance coverage more affordable for those who are without government subsidies, CMS should develop a plan to separate the non-subsidized insurance market from the subsidized market, giving the non-subsidized market regulatory relief from the costly ACA regulatory mandates.3” [Department of Health and Human Services, Project 2025, accessed 6/24/24]
+To make health insurance coverage more affordable for those who are without government subsidies, CMS should develop a plan to separate the non-subsidized insurance market from the subsidized market, giving the non-subsidized market regulatory relief from the costly ACA regulatory mandates.3” [Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

-Project 2025: “DPC’s fixed fee for care does not constitute insurance in the context of health savings accounts.”
+<p>Project 2025: “DPC’s fixed fee for care does not constitute insurance in the context of health
+savings accounts.”
 “Remove barriers to direct primary care.
 Direct primary care (DPC) is an innovative health care delivery model in which doctors contract directly with patients for their care on a subscription basis regardless of how or where the care is provided.
 The DPC model is improving patient access,